 We are pleased to announce that Aden Solway is the recipient of the 2022 The Researcher Is Present position.
-This will allow full support for his research project through the videos and printed material at Vtape throughout the first months of 2022, culminating in a project – as yet unspecified – to be presented later in 2022.
+This will allow full support for his research project through the videos and printed material at Vtape throughout the first months of 2022, culminating in a project – as yet unspecified – to be presented at a later date.
 He describes his interest in working with Vtape as follows:

 “Media art, traversing many different genres and contexts, has drawn increasing interest within the field of curation, both as an subject of inquiry and as an emissary of change.
 While scholars have provided accounts on how the moving image came to occupy the museum, the purpose of my research is twofold: to analyze how the ascent of moving-image practices influenced various disciplines within the museum; and to explore key works of moving-image art which responded both to the museum as a site (site-responsive) and to their own history as a medium (self-critical).
 This is a subject that warrants greater address as it offers a new perspective on how the moving-image operates within, against and in service to the museum.